lsst-sqre/documenteer/docs/index.rst

 **Sphinx extensions, configurations, and tooling for Rubin Observatory documentation projects.**

 Documenteer is developed on GitHub at https://github.com/lsst-sqre/documenteer.
-Find other version of the documentation at https://documenteer.lsst.io/v
+Find other versions of the documentation at https://documenteer.lsst.io/v

 .. _pip-install:
 .. _installation: